Portkey-AI/portkey-cookbook/examples/a-guide-to-using-anyscale-with-portkey.md

 ## Production Reliability

-Portkey’s multimodal AI gateway provides ease and flexibility to increase reliability and save costs for your gen AI apps.
+Portkey’s multimodal AI gateway lets you tackle failure scenarios and make your app more reliable and robust.

 - AI gateway can cache LLM responses and serve them instantly.
 - Furthermore, it can enable your app to switch from one LLM to another in case of unexpected failures, ensuring uninterrupted service.